Samco2/demo/README.md

 #Demo Project README

-This is sample readme file
+This is a simple readmw file
+##Heading